Vadaku/Python-Drone-Testing/README.md

 # Python-Drone-Testing
-Performed unit testing on a Python Drone Project, also built a SQL database and connected it to this project
+Performed unit testing on a Python Drone Project.
+Also built a SQL database and connected it to this project.